ashrae27/Final-Project/Defensive/Blue Team/README.md

 ### CPU Usage Monitor
  - Patch: Virus or Malware
- - Add an better antivirus or update an antivirus
+ - Add an better antivirus or update the antivirus
- - Why It Works: TODO: E.g., special-security-package scans the system for viruses every da
+ - Why It Works: Antivirus remove malicious threats against computers.